IN THE NEWS

 Many other Towns & Cites that he has performed in!

-A good magician never reveals his secrets, but one of Light’s is clear: Perseverance.
+A good magician never reveals his secrets, but one of Jim Light’s is clear: Perseverance.

-After an automobile struck him on his motorcycle which claimed the lower portion of his right leg, Light adopted the persona of Captain Jim, becoming a pirate magician and a hidden gem — or, in his case, the entire pirate treasure chest — of a party and event performer.
+After an automobile struck him on his motorcycle which claimed the lower portion of his right leg, Jim adopted the persona of Captain Jim, becoming a pirate magician.

 “All those who have seen him perform clamor to get him for their next event.
 For those who don’t know about him, they’re missing out,” said Debbie Shively Wilborn of Summerfield.

-After his debilitating accident in June 2000, Light shut down his construction company.
+After his debilitating accident in June 2000, Jim shut down his construction company.

 “He’s excellent with all ages and his magic is awesome,” Wilborn said.
 “I’m always very impressed by him.”

-She said Light’s show is spellbinding for audiences of all ages.
+She said Jim’s show is spellbinding for audiences of all ages.

-“When most people think of magic, they think of a small children’s show,” Light said.
-“We’ve got great children’s programs, but really the older you get, the more you get out of what we got.”
+“When most people think of magic, they think of a small children’s show,” Jim said.
+“We’ve have great children’s programs, but really the older you get, the more you get out of what we got.”

-Now, Light performs not just as a pirate but other characters as well as in casual and formal attire.
+Now, Jim performs not just as a pirate but other characters as well as in casual and formal attire.

-A good magician never reveals his secrets, but one of Light’s is clear: Perseverance.
+A good magician never reveals his secrets, but one of Jim Light’s is clear: Perseverance.

-After an automobile struck him on his motorcycle which claimed the lower portion of his right leg, Light adopted the persona of Captain Jim, becoming a pirate magician and a hidden gem — or, in his case, the entire pirate treasure chest — of a party and event performer.
+After an automobile struck him on his motorcycle which claimed the lower portion of his right leg, Jim adopted the persona of Captain Jim, becoming a pirate magician.

 “All those who have seen him perform clamor to get him for their next event.
 For those who don’t know about him, they’re missing out,” said Debbie Shively Wilborn of Summerfield.

-After his debilitating accident in June 2000, Light shut down his construction company.
+After his debilitating accident in June 2000, Jim shut down his construction company.

 “He’s excellent with all ages and his magic is awesome,” Wilborn said.
 “I’m always very impressed by him.”